apalache-mc/apalache/docs/src/adr/006rfc-unit-testing.md

 In `Prepare_n0`, we let the solver to produce bounded data structures with `Gen`, by providing bounds on the size of every set, function, sequence, etc.
-Since we don't want to have completely arbitrary values data structures, we further restrict them with `TypeOK`, which we conveniently have in the specification.
+Since we don't want to have completely arbitrary values for the data structures, we further restrict them with `TypeOK`, which we conveniently have in the specification.